-What To Expect On a Cocos Islands Liveaboard
+What To Expect On a Cocos Island Liveaboard

-Cocos Islands liveaboards will take you some 550 kilometres from the Costa Rican Pacific coast, where divers will find nutrient rich waters filled with diverse marine life of all shapes and sizes, guaranteed to wow even the most experienced of underwater addicts.
-The Cocos Islands of Costa Rica represent some of the best diving opportunities in Central America, and considering this region includes the likes of Belize, Mexico and Honduras, that is certainly saying something.
+Cocos Island liveaboards will take you some 550 kilometres from the Costa Rican Pacific coast, where divers will find nutrient-rich waters filled with diverse marine life of all shapes and sizes, guaranteed to wow even the most experienced of underwater addicts.
+Cocos Island of Costa Rica represents some of the best diving opportunities in Central America, and considering this region includes the likes of Belize, Mexico and Honduras, that is certainly saying something.
 The combination of remoteness and protection afforded to it by the Costa Rican Government (it's been a marine reserve for nearly 20 years), means that the sites at Cocos Island are largely undisturbed which has allowed the ecosystem to thrive.
-All the usual tropical species are to be found here, along with large pelagics - but the main draw for many visitors are the sheer numbers of sharks, particularly Hammerheads, that can be seen year round.
-The only feasible way to get here is on a liveaboard dive trip, which tend to last for at least 10 days giving ample time to explore the stunning underwater landscape that exists in this unspoilt spot of the Pacific.
+All the usual tropical species are to be found here, along with large pelagics - but the main draw for many visitors is the sheer numbers of sharks, particularly Hammerheads, that can be seen year-round.
+The only feasible way to get here is on a liveaboard dive trip, which tends to last for at least 10 days giving ample time to explore the stunning underwater landscape that exists in this unspoilt spot of the Pacific.

 Manta and Eagle Rays are always seen, gliding effortlessly through the blue, as majestic as they are beautiful, offering some wonderful photo opportunities.
 Schools of fish such as Jacks can be viewed in vast numbers, and because the visibility commonly reaches 30 metres you can be sure that none of this action will go unnoticed.

-With over 20 dive sites to explore, it's easy to see why a live aboard is the best and only way to dive Cocos Island.
+With over 20 dive sites to explore, it's easy to see why a liveaboard is the best way to dive Cocos Island.
 With each dive safari lasting at least 10 days, the crew will ensure you can undertake a few dives per day in order to include each spot in your itinerary.

 Manuelita Garden is often the first site that liveaboards stop at, giving easy and gentle conditions to allow divers to get used to their equipment and tune up their skills.
 The coral garden here is one of the finest in Costa Rica.
 The giant swim through and huge natural arch at Dos Amigos Grande provide an interesting and fun element to the diving here as well.